Stock Investing for Beginners:

 Step 4: Decide How Much to Invest

 There's no magic number—it depends on your income, expenses, and goals.
-However, here are some guidelines: (Read our detailed guide: How Much Money Do You Need to Start Investing?)
+However, here are proven guidelines.
+Read our detailed guide: How Much Money Do You Need to Start Investing?

 The 50/30/20 Rule